Reform of rules on dismissal and re-engagement

 The dismissal will not be automatically unfair if the employer can show that the variation of contract was necessary because of financial difficulties affecting its ability to carry on the business and that the need for the variation could not reasonably have been avoided.

 It is not yet known when these measures will come into force.
-In its Next Steps to Make Work Pay policy paper, the Government said it expects to begin consulting in 2025 on the various measures covered in the Bill and that it anticipates that "the majority of reforms will take effect no earlier than 2026".
+In its Next Steps to Make Work Pay policy paper, the Government said that it anticipates that "the majority of reforms will take effect no earlier than 2026".